 You may need Temporary Resident Permit (TRP) to enter Canada, or you may NOT need a TRP.
 A TRP is a special permit that allows you to enter Canada temporarily otherwise you would be inadmissible because of your past criminal offence, or medical issue, or removal from Canada, or other reasons.
 But not all refusals at the border mean that you need a TRP.
-Often times your refusals are resulted from the officials failure of understanding your entry.
+Often times your refusal resulted from the official’s failure to understand the reasons your entry.
 Further, even if you had trouble with the law or police in the past, you may still not need to apply for the TRP depending on the nature of your offence, how long ago the offence happened, and if you can be considered rehabilitated.

-As of March 1, 2012, a foreign national may get a TRP even without having to pay the $200 processing levied by Citizenship and Immigration Canada if the person was convicted of an offence, such as driving under the influence of alcohol, public mischief, or shoplifting, and received no term of imprisonment as part of the sentence imposed; and has had no other convictions or committed any other acts that would render the person inadmissible.
+As of March 1, 2012, a foreign national may get a TRP even without having to pay the $200 processing levied by Immigration, Refugees and Citizenship Canada (IRCC) if the person was convicted of an offence, such as driving under the influence of alcohol, public mischief, or shoplifting, and received no term of imprisonment as part of the sentence imposed; and has had no other convictions or committed any other acts that would render the person inadmissible.

 I, Mary Zhang, will help you thoroughly analyze your situation to determine if you need a TRP, and if yes, how to obtain one.

 A TRP is a document that allows a person who is NOT admissible to Canada under the Immigration and Refugee Protection Act, either as a temporary resident or as a permanent resident, to enter or remain in Canada.

 Having said this, it is important to understand that a Temporary Residence Permit (TRP):